 How To Build A Big Chest

 Those who are looking to increase the size of their chest often start in the wrong place.
-For ultimate chest building, it is wise to start with the upper chest and work down; therefore, growing the upper pecs should be made a priority.
+For ultimate chest building, it is wise to start with the upper chest and work down.
+A well developed upper chest makes the pectorals overall look bigger, giving the chest that “shelf” like shape.
+Therefore, growing the upper pecs should be made a priority.

 For those who are looking to increase chest size, it is the pectoralis major that will be of most interest.
 As the name suggests, the pectoralis major is the biggest and most visible of the 4 muscles.
 As a result, it is the muscle which have the most profound impact on chest building.